-What type of coverage do I need to offer to be eligible for a health care tax credit?
+What type of health care coverage do I need to offer to be eligible for a health care tax credit?

-Once you’ve determined that your organization meets the size and annual wage requirements, you must next determine if your organization pays at least 50% of an employee’s “qualified health plan” (or qualify for a limited exception to this requirement).
+As mentioned above, you'll look to SHOP coverage to ensure you qualify for a health care tax credit.
+You must next determine if your organization pays at least 50% of an employee's “qualified health plan” (or qualify for a limited exception to this requirement).

-Keep in mind that you only need to pay at least 50% of the cost of employee-only—not family or dependent—healthcare coverage for each employee.
+Keep in mind that you only need to pay at least 50% of the cost of employee-only—not family or dependent—health coverage for each employee.